amsemy/gumup/README.md

 # Gumup

-Gumup is simple JavaScript library that lets you organize your code with module-based approach.
+Gumup is simple JavaScript library that lets to control the order of modules initialization.
-Some of the features you get with Gumup:
-- module-based namespaces
-- control over order of modules initialization
-- dependency injection

 ## Basic usage